This post has been sponsored by Cricut.

 BONUS: Tea Bag Invitation Favors

 But wait, don’t you love the idea of giving a little favor with your invitation to make it super memorable?
 Oh yes, of course you do!
 So let’s get to my favorite and easiest part of this DIY.
+I had searched long and hard to find mfp printers and finally found the perfect one for me!

 Here is the truth.
 I was so excited to play around with my Canon PIXMA MG7720 printer that I received as a gift from Canon, that I had to create two designs for this tutorial.